IBM/iot-device-trend-analysis/README.md

 #### Analyze the data

 Once you have defined your dataset, you are ready to analyze your data through the different options present on the homepage.
 Each analysis will ask for device(s) and date(s) to generate the plot.
-Once your plot is generated, you can explore different plotly interactive options on the top right which can allow to download the plot, change the plot type and other actions.
+Once your plot is generated, you can explore different Plotly interactive options on the top right which can allow to download the plot, change the plot type and other actions.
 The `Hourly Stats and Trends` options will allow to view how the hourly max, min, and average are behaving across time, with trend analysis showing change in the values per hour.

 <p align="center">
   <img width="650"  src="readme_images/hourly-stats.png">